poanchen/poanchen.github.io/_posts/2016-11-17-how-to-play-mp4-video-using-hls.md

     &lt;/script&gt;
   </code>
 </pre>
 Now, even if the browser happen to not support hls, user may still be able to watch the video.
 If you would like to see the live demo, please visit [here](https://www.jenrenalcare.com/upload/poanchen.github.io/sample-code/2016/11/17/how-to-play-mp4-video-using-hls/playM3u8UsingHlsJs.html).
+If you would like to download the audio files, please visit [here](https://www.jenrenalcare.com/upload/poanchen.github.io/sample-code/2016/11/17/how-to-play-mp4-video-using-hls/).

 ## Full code for playM3u8UsingHlsJs.html &nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/11/17/how-to-play-mp4-video-using-hls/playM3u8UsingHlsJs.html" target="_blank">source code</a>